AmazingCow-Game-Tool/AmazingBuild/README.md

 # Amazing Build

 ## About
+Amazing Build is a collection of useful programs intended to ease some cumbersome operations.
+The main motivation to this project is make the computer work hard and let you do more useful/creative stuff.
+Right now we have just PSDCutter, but some other programs is planned to be part of the Amazing Build suite.

+We hope that Amazing Build helps you...
+And of course, it is made with <3 and a lot of coffee.

+If you are using Amazing Build somehow, please let us know.
+We gonna be very proud and happy to see our work being useful to another people.

+**Don't be shy, hack it...**

 ## TODO
+We have a very long list of things that must be done, but our time (everyone's time) is very, very short.
+We gonna make all the planned programs as it's needed, but you are very welcome to help us build them.

+Mainly today we have planned:

+* GimpCutter - Like a PSDCutter but for Gimp.
+* SpriteSheetMaker - A tool to build SpriteSheets.
+* IconMaker - A tool to make Icons for a myriad of devices. (iOS, Android, Linux, OSX, etc)

+## Projects using the Amazing Build:
+* Imidiar Totem - An interactive Photo Totem.

+## Amazing Build programs:
 ### PSDCutter
 #### Intro:
 PSDCutter is a small script to automate the process of cut images in a Photoshop file.